Fatsah Ouguergouz: Major judgments at the African Court on Human and Peoples’ Rights

 Other separate or dissenting opinions dealt with legal principles such as the exhaustion of local remedies, non-retroactivity of criminal law, and interpretation of the African Charter on Human and Peoples’ Rights.
-His opinions have been recognized as vital for clarifying and advancing the Court’s jurisprudential framework even when they were not part of the Court’s binding rulings and making signifcant contributions to African international law.
+His opinions have been recognized as vital for clarifying and advancing the Court’s jurisprudential framework even when they were not part of the Court’s binding rulings and making significant contributions to African international law.

 African Court of Justice and Human Rights

 In 2005 Ouguergouz co-drafted with Mohammed Bedjaoui, then Minister of Foreign Affairs of Algeria, the Protocol establishing the African Court of Justice and Human Rights, which was adopted by the Assembly of the African Union in July 2008.

 African Development Bank

 Ouguergouz has been a Judge on the Administrative Tribunal of the African Development Bank located in Abidjan, Ivory Coast since 2023.

 Arbitration

 Ouguergouz has wide-ranging experience in international arbitration.
 He has served as an independent arbitrator and legal consultant in various cases under UNCITRAL Arbitration Rules and at the Permanent Court of Arbitration.
 In addition, he is a member of a number of panels of judges and arbitrators: